awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 **Optional:** False

 **`userAgent`**
 The agent through which the request was made, such as the AWS Management Console, an AWS service, the AWS SDKs or the AWS CLI\.
+This field has a maximum size of 1 KB; content exceeding that limit is truncated\.
 The following are example values:
 + `signin.amazonaws.com` – The request was made by an IAM user with the AWS Management Console\.
 + `console.amazonaws.com `– The request was made by a root user with the AWS Management Console\.
 + `lambda.amazonaws.com` – The request was made with AWS Lambda\.